 Bent Creek Golf Course, designed by three time Masters and British Open Championship Winner Gary Player is a par 72 course that opened in 1972.
 The front nine hugs the valley floor while the back nine offers a challenging mountain course.
 A beautiful sparkling mountain stream meanders throughout the entire course making for a breathtaking contrast between water and the Great Smoky Mountains National Park.
 Southern Living Travel Guide rated Bent Creek Golf Resort one of the “Top Fifty Golf Courses in the South.”

 Sevierville Golf Club is located on Highway 66, right near The Wilderness Lodge.
-Enjoy beautiful views of the Smoky Mountains from this par 72 course.
+Enjoy beautiful views of fall in the Smokies from this par 72 course.
 There is an extensive driving range, expansive putting green as well as a chipping area all to help work on and fine tune your game.